pszemraj/confectionary/README.md

 > Work in the NLP domain and find that your end users/clients don't like using `.txt` files with your excellent results?
 Look no further!

 PDF Confectionary is a tool for quickly creating templated PDFs from text files using [FPDF2](https://pyfpdf.github.io/fpdf2/index.html).
-Create some *sweet* PDFs.
+Essentially, point it at a directory of text files, and some *sweet* PDFs.

 ## About